shivannis/xandr-docs-public/xandr-docs/articles/invest/migration-to-microsoft-identity-platform-login.md

 # Microsoft Invest - Migration to Microsoft Identity Platform login

-This documentation provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity Platform.
+This documentation provides step by step guide on how to migrate existing authentication process in Microsoft Advertising products to Microsoft Identity Platform.

 1. Go to product login screen using [Microsoft Invest Login url](https://invest.xandr.com/login).